Proudly Serving Central Maryland

 Ultimately, the best way to cut down on your usage and conserve water is to monitor how much of it you’re using.
 Check your monthly statement when it arrives and set a goal to either reduce it each month, or to stay below a certain threshold.

 With just a few tweaks to your behavior and a couple of inexpensive purchases, you can make a meaningful difference and join society’s collective goal of conserving water.
-And if you’re ever unable to fix a leaky faucet or pipe, Prime Plumbing can help.
+And if you’re ever unable to fix a leaky faucet or pipe or even have issues on main water lines, Prime Plumbing can help.
 Save time, call Prime!

 Want to get more involved this Earth Day?
 You’re likely to find fun and festive events taking place all weekend—including the Blue Water Bash on Sunday, April 24.
 Hosted by Blue Water Baltimore, this annual event for the nonprofit dedicated to restoring the quality of Baltimore’s rivers, streams, and Harbor will have live music, food, wine, and more!